ModusCreateOrg/qa-dept/cypress-studio/README.md

 docker run -it modus/cypress-studio:latest
 ```

-### Push image on docker repository
+### Push image in a docker repository

-For push on private repo we have to retag image to point on target docker repository, otherwise default is Dockerhub.
+To push the image in a private repo, we have to retag the image to point on the target docker repository.
+Otherwise, the default is Dockerhub.

 ```sh
 docker tag modus/cypress-studio:latest  path-to-private-repo.com/repo/cypress-studio:latest
 ```
 Where `path-to-private-repo.com/repo/cypress-studio:latest`is provate target docker repository.

-Credentials for target docker repository are needed for push.
+Credentials for the target docker repository are needed for the push.

 Push image with:
 ```sh